benrskimmer/event-chart/README.md

 * Support inclusive end dates as a configuration item.
 * Adding a border to the event skews the offset so events are off center vertically.
 Fix this offset so events are centered properly with that theme option set.
 * When zooming all the way in dates repeat.
 Maybe limit ticks to one per day or do sub day tick intervals.
+* Single day events either don't render or render as lines if a border is enabled.
+Figure out the ideal UX for this given the end day is currently non-inclusive.